 This toolkit is divided into two parts.
-Part 1 sets out general tips to support tamariki and rangatahi to game safely and responsibly.
+Part 1 sets out general tips to support your children to game safely and responsibly.
 Part 2 is organised by age group to help you get familiar with common safety risks and tools to respond with three steps: